 It’s worth noting, however, that generally you get what you pay for with vacuum cleaners.
 It’s best to look on them as an investment in terms of both time and money.

-Buying the best vacuum for pet hair won’t only save you time as it allows you to clean quicker, more effectively and less regularly, but will also be cheaper in the long run — good models tend to last a long time and won’t need to be used every day.
+Buying the best pet hair vacuum for picking up your husky’s hair won’t only save you time as it allows you to clean quicker, more effectively and less regularly, but will also be cheaper in the long run — good models tend to last a long time and won’t need to be used every day.

 I mean, the clue’s in the name, right — ‘Animal Complete’!